 user which is your username on Heroku and finally

-app-name which is the name of your application that you got when running
+app-name which is the name of your application.
+You received this information when running

 heroku create.
 The application name is the classic Heroku haiku type application name.